AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-10-my-10-favorite-video-games-of-all-time.md

 Gaming is my not-so-guilty pleasure—it provides a nice escape into another world and serves as a creative outlet, a medium in which I'm free to do whatever I want.
 Below are my ten favorite games of all time.

-## 1. The Legend of Zelda: The Minish Cap
+{% include linkedHeading.html heading="1.
+The Legend of Zelda: The Minish Cap" level=2 %}

 This was my first-ever introduction to video games, and really the only Legend of Zelda game I've ever played.
 So it's kind of a big deal.